Light-3108/Exploring-Exploration/README.md

 ## Version - 1.5 (more fun version of the version_1)

 As my states are now MDP, i tried a little fun version of version - 1.
-Goal changes at each step, and agent have to reach the state as fast as possible.
+Goal changes at each episode, and agent have to reach the state as fast as possible.

 Perfect score.